Charlbi Dean: Personal life

 Dean was engaged to fellow South African actor and model Luke Volker, whom she had been dating since 2018.

 Death

 On 29 August 2022, Dean was admitted to a hospital in New York City after feeling unwell.
 While her initial symptoms were mild, her condition deteriorated rapidly and she died several hours later; she was 32.
-Autopsy results released on 21 December 2022 confirmed the actress died of bacterial sepsis, which was caused by Capnocytophaga.
-Her spleen had been removed after a car crash in 2008, which increased her risk of serious infections.
+Autopsy results confirmed the actress died of bacterial sepsis, which was caused by Capnocytophaga.
+She was at an elevated risk of serious infections following the removal of her spleen after a car crash in 2008.
 Dean's death occurred shortly before the international release of Triangle of Sadness.
 Peter Bradshaw of The Guardian wrote that she "was a true star-in-the-making.
 Her loss is a huge one... [she] had a singular style and enormous promise".
-Despite appearing in a lead role of an Academy Award for Best Picture nominee at the 2023 Oscar ceremony, Dean was not included in that same ceremony's "In Memoriam" tribute.